-• The reason for holding large amounts of cash was to ensure there was sufficient liquidity in the Fund as higher inflation leads to increased benefit payments.
+• The reason for holding of large amounts of cash was to guard against the risk of inflation.
 At present, there was a lot of volatility in the market and following the investment strategy review they would re-assess their stance on the amount of cash held.
-The Fund was currently receiving a better return on the cash than any asset they could have invested in.
+The pension fund was receiving a better return on the cash than any asset they could have invested in.